BTP405/project-1-group-8/README.md

 ### Please use the following template to add a ReadMe for your repo.

 ## 1. Project Title and Description
-    - Title: Provide a clear and concise title for your project.
-    - Description: Give a brief overview of what your project does and its purpose.
+Sugar Pawradise is a cafe game where you play as a little girl serving sweets to her cat customers.\
+Controls:
+- A/D to move\
+- SPACE to select food\
+- ESC to pause\

+Goal: Serve as many customers as you can in the given time, try and get a high score!
+Look out for the satisfaction bar at the top, if it reaches 0, you lose!

 ## 2. Installation
-    - Dependencies: List any dependencies or prerequisites required to use your project.
-    - Installation Instructions: Provide step-by-step instructions on how to install and set up your project.
+1. Download and extract the zip
+2. Open it in visual studio code
+3. Make sure you have python installed, install it if you don't
+4. Run ```python3 -m pip install -U pygame --user``` to install pygame
+5. Run main.py and enjoy

 ## 3. Usage
     - Examples: Include examples or code snippets to demonstrate how to use your project.
     - Configuration: Explain any configuration options or settings users might need to know about.
 ## 4. Features
     - List of Features: Outline the main features and functionalities of your project.
 ## 5. Contributing
-    - Guidelines: Explain how others can contribute to your project, including information on submitting bug reports, feature requests, or code contributions.
+    - Guidelines: For contributions, bug reports, feature requests, or code contributions, email javierdario@myseneca.ca
-    - Code Style: If applicable, provide guidelines or references to your code style.
+    - Code Style: camelCase, inline comments.
 ## 6. Credits
-    - Authors: List the authors or contributors of the project.
+    - Authors: Almas Zahra, Javier Dario, Itzel velez
     - Acknowledgments: Mention any individuals or resources that helped inspire or support your project.
 ## 7. License
     - License Information: Specify the license under which your project is distributed.